nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Aspect: How different methods are viewed by user.
 **Alternative 1 (Current choice)** Display all executable commands in a hierarchical tree, with description of method selected in a separate area.
 * Pros: Providing a hierarchical structure to the list of commands available.
 This provides users with more ease of visualising the various methods as different groups of commands.
-* Cons: More complex structures to be used when implementing the Ui of the help sheet.
+* Cons: More complex structures to be used when implementing the Ui of the help window.
 Restructuring of tree also may be necessary when big changes are made to structure of commands.

 **Alternative 2** Display all executable commands in a list.
 * Pros: Adding/Restructuring of commands only involves deleting/modifying the line the command is on, no resturcturing of the list needed